BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 #### RESISTING POWERS WITH MULTIPLE TARGETS

 Some Magical Powers affect several enemies (such as Nature's Wrath, for instance).
-Such Magical Powers can only be resisted by a single model â€” their targets' controlling player chooses any one of the models in range to Resist the Magical Power.
+Such Magical Powers can only be resisted by a single model — their targets' controlling player chooses any one of the models in range to Resist the Magical Power.
 Expend their Will and take the Resist test as described above.
 If the test is passed, then the Magical Power has no effect on any of the models in range.
 If they fail, then all models in range are affected.
 If a Channelled power increases the number of models targeted to multiple models, any one of the targeted models can take the Resist test.

 ## MAGICAL POWER DURATIONS